magento-hackathon/hackathon-casperjs/SETUP.md

 After that, ensure that a proper symbolic link is set in /usr/bin (or any other directory of your choice)

-	your@machine:/usr/bin$ln -s /opt/n1k0-casperjs-cd1fab5/bin/casperjs casperjs
+	your@machine:/usr/bin$ln -s /opt/phantomjs-1.9.2-linux-x86_64/bin/phantomjs

 ### CasperJS

 CasperJS works on top of PhantomJS, so there is no need to include it as a JavaScript-Resource.
 Instead you can call casperjs directly as a binary.
 Download the most stable release at <http://casperjs.org/> and extract it on your webserver.
-Follow the same steps as for PhantomJS and create a symbolic link at /usr/bin.
+Follow the same steps as for PhantomJS and create a symbolic link at `/usr/bin`.

 ## Running